BuyMyMojo/BuyMyMojo-Zola/content/posts/2022-27-04-Mastodon-thread.md

 Pixelfed is a lot less used then Mastadon but it is still a very nice platform if your primary content is images.
 Both Mastadon and Pixelfed can communicate with each other because they use the same protocol so you can follow Mastadon accounts on Pixelfed and vice versa.

-Learn more about mastodon and see a list of different communities [here](https://pixelfed.org)
+Learn more about mastodon and see a list of different communities here: [pixelfed.org](https://pixelfed.org)

-You can sign up for the official instance [here](https://pixelfed.social)
+You can sign up for the official instance[here: [pixelfed.social](https://pixelfed.social)

 ### Extras